Complete Meltdown: Sixers Blow 26-Point Lead In Loss To Hawks, Down 3-2 In Series

 INJURIES

-Rivers joked “I’m injury free” but didn’t necessarily agree with LeBron James’ critique that NBA stars in the playoffs are getting injured in part because of the condensed seasons.MORE NEWS: Many States Ending $300 Federal Unemployment Benefits Early
+Rivers joked “I’m injury-free” but didn’t necessarily agree with LeBron James’ critique that NBA stars in the playoffs are getting injured in part because of the condensed seasons.MORE NEWS: Police Find 'Violent Struggle' Inside Apartment Of Woman Stabbed To Death In North Philadelphia

 “The last couple of years have been difficult, but we’re getting through it,” Rivers said.
 “It says a lot about the players and the league that we can get through this.”